zbarnett/mongoose-string-query/readme.md

 ## Overview

-This is a fork and updated package to work with current versions of express and mongoose from the 4 year old deprecated and unresponsive mongoose-api-query package
+This is a working and updated fork from the great mongoose-api-query package that is deprecated and hasn't been updated for 3 years.

 If you use Mongoose to help serve results for API calls, you might be used to handling calls like: